Applying for Aid

 - Students must be enrolled at least six hours for the semester after the drop/add period to receive federal and state aid, with the exception of the Georgia Tuition Equalization Grant for which students must be enrolled full-time for the semester.*

 Financial aid regulations require disbursement of funds on a semester basis.
-As the Evening Degree Program (EDP) offers two eight-week sessions per semester, EDP students receiving federal financial aid must register for two sessions at a time: Sessions 1 & 2, Sessions 3 & 4, and Sessions 5 & 6.
+As the Adult Degree Program offers two eight-week sessions per semester, ADP students receiving federal financial aid must register for two sessions at a time: Sessions 1 & 2, Sessions 3 & 4, and Sessions 5 & 6.